If Castle [ Château d'If ]

 Entrance to the island is charged extra.
 You can buy your ticket on arrival at If:

 Open from 2 January to 31 December.
-Closed on Mondays from mid September to March.
+Closed on Mondays from October to end of March.
+Closed on January 1st, May 1st, December 25th.

 The site is very uneven, and access is limited for the disabled.